carlos-gn/docki/README.md

 }
 ```

 Protected apps will never be automatically quit when loading a preset.
+App names are case-insensitive (you can write them in any case, they'll be matched regardless).

 ## How it works